RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 Close the Settings panel.
 You are now ready to go.

-Use the space bar or the Play/Pause [>/||] buttons to start and stop the EMDR stimulus on your client's paired device.
+Use the space bar or the Play <i class="fa fa-play"></i> and Pause <i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus on your client's paired device.

 On your device both the sound and full-screen eye movement are disabled.
 You see the indicator when the EMDR stimulus is running.
 You might hear the sounds from your client's device if they are using speakers.

-Use the left [<-] arrow key to slow the stimulus when your client feels comfortable with the memory they are experiencing.
-Use the right [->] arrow key to speed up the stimulus and block your client's unhelpful emotions, so they can experience their memories in more detail.
+Use the left arrow key <i class="fa fa-arrow-left"></i> to slow the stimulus when your client feels comfortable with the memory they are experiencing.
+Use the right arrow key <i class="fa fa-arrow-right"></i> to speed up the stimulus and block your client's unhelpful emotions, so they can experience their memories in more detail.

 These keys only do this when the Settings panel is closed.